mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 ### I'm a weird mechanical keyboard person now

-In Lex Fridman's interview with Guido von Rossum, Lex has [an extended aside](https://www.youtube.com/watch?v=OLyu899ixL8) about how much he loves his Kinesis Advantage 2.
+In Lex Fridman's interview with Python creator Guido von Rossum, Lex has [an extended aside](https://www.youtube.com/watch?v=OLyu899ixL8) about how much he loves his Kinesis Advantage 2 keyboard.

 Kinesis is a popular vendor for mechanical keyboards.
 Their keyboards are unique in that the keys are in a concave well, and the two halves of the keyboard are several inches apart.

 {{<img src="fridman-tweet.png" max-width="500px" has-border="true" caption="Lex Fridman [loves his Kinesis Advantage 2](https://twitter.com/lexfridman/status/1206238129180549120) mechanical keyboard.">}}

-Lex loves his Kinesis keyboard so much so that he brings it with him on flights because he'd rather lug around a giant keyboard than use his laptop's built-in keyboard.
+Lex loves his Kinesis keyboard so much so that he brings it with him on flights because he'd rather lug around a giant keyboard than use his laptop's built-in keys.

 I've been using a Microsoft Ergonomic Keyboard of some variation since I was 14 years old.
 I like it, but I don't love it the way Lex talks about Kinesis, so I've been curious about mechanical keyboards for the past few months.

 {{<img src="microsoft-ergo-keyboard.jpg" max-width="600px" caption="Microsoft Natural Ergonomic Keyboard 4000, my main keyboard until recently" has-border="true">}}

-I'd never tried a mechanical keyboard, and I've never tried a physically split keyboard.
-I only know a couple of people who use mechanical keyboards, and it's never really appealed to me.
+I only know a couple of people who use mechanical keyboards, but I never understood the appeal.
 It was fine if they wanted to nerd out about something, but I felt like the maximum enjoyment I'd ever get from a keyboard was pretty limited, so why bother?

 Then, I got curious and started reading more about high-end keyboards.
-I spend most of my waking hours at my keyboard, so maybe I _should_ invest in making the experience the best it can possibly be.
+I spend most of my waking hours at my keyboard, so maybe I _should_ invest in optimizing the experience.

 After checking out a few of the options like Kinesis, Ergodox, and ZSA, I ended up going with the [Kinesis Advantage 360](https://kinesis-ergo.com/keyboards/advantage360/).